-GST Monoclonal Antibody referenced in "Enhancement of the stability of Mycobacterium tuberculosis recombinant antigen expressed in Escherichia coli using cell lysis additives" Protein Expression and Purification, 2019
+GST Monoclonal Antibody referenced in "Enhancient of the stability of Mycobacterium tuberculosis recombinant antigen expressed in Escherichia coli using cell lysis additives".
+Protein Expression and Purification, 2019

 COL3A1 Monoclonal Antibody referenced in "Effects of photobiomodulation therapy on the extracellular matrix of human dental pulp cell sheets".
-Journal of Photochemistry and Photobiology B: Biology, 2019
+Journal of Photochiistry and Photobiology B: Biology, 2019

 Read More >>